pacdude/es-theme-minijawn/README.md

 ## Suggested Settings
 In Emulation Stations' UI settings, I would set Carousel Transitions to ON, Transition Style to Fade, Gamelist View Style to Detailed, and On-Screen Help to OFF.

+## Changelog

+1.1: Theme now has a fallback for logos that don't exist.
+It's not great but it works.
+Ports, Final Burn Alpha, PCEngine and TurboGraphix16 now have support for icons and marquees.

+1.0: Initial Release